 Many seniors feel there is no real reason to move into a senior living community unless they need the services and support of assisted living.
-Their thinking is that as long as they’re healthy and mobile, they should continue to live in their own homes.
+They think that as long as they're healthy and mobile, they should continue living in their own homes.
 For these folks, a move into a senior living community seems like surrendering.

-There are thousands upon thousands of seniors in independent living communities who will happily dispel that line of thinking.
+Thousands upon thousands of seniors in independent living communities will happily dispel that line of thinking.
 Aside from health considerations, there are solid reasons to relocate before you actually need assisted living.

 You lose the constant, nagging worries and the expense of home maintenance.